Opersan/messengerApp/README.md

 6. [ ] IOS Bitmoji integration will be considered.
 7. [ ] Load and mock tests will be implemented and results will be shared here.
 8. [ ] Examine and find out if Apache Kafka logic is applicable after transition

+## API Endpoints

+## Security
+Strict-Transport-Security and Https only for sensitive payloads.